-This was proven with an interview I did with a Vietnam P.O.W. held at the Hanoi Hilton who played his home course in his head every day in his seven-by-seven foot cell.
-See more details at the end of this article.
+This was proven with an interview I did with a Vietnam P.O.W. held at the Hanoi Hilton, a North Vietnam prison, who played his home course in his head every day in his seven-by-seven foot cell.
+See more details at the end of this article on: Colonel George Hall.

 One factor the golfer needs to understand on how to get better at golf is to have a coaching mentality, or game management.
 Management occurs in the area between the ears, as described by Bobby Jones, Sr. If the golfer wants to improve their game and handicap, golf management is a great area to start.
 Everyone has an equal opportunity in this region between the ears to either improve or settle for less seeing little to no improvement.

 “Golf is a game that is played on a five-inch course – the distance between your ears.”
 Bobby Jones Sr.